mukil/mapping-moodle/README.md

 - A moodle course can be synced under many 'tags'

+Known Issue:
+- JKS-Passsword and Username are stored insecure
+- DeepaMehta 4 Tags and org.deepamehta-Reviews plugin are requirements

 1.2, Apr 4, 2014

 - Introduced new options to configure the Moodle HTTP Client via GUI